php-fig/fig-standards/proposed/phpdoc.md

   * variables, both local and global scope.

   It is RECOMMENDED to precede a "Structural Element" with a DocBlock with its definition and not with each usage.
+It is common practice to have the DocBlock precede a Structural Element but it MAY also be separated by a an empty line.

   Example: